tiyegordon/Ada-Application-Essay/README.md

 * Continuing to host 4-day innovation science/ STEM summer camps for teens.
 * Institute an intensive-coding camp and internship program for high school students who are underrepresented in the tech industry.
 * Deploy STEM supplemental education/ after school programs in local inner-city schools using project based teaching methodologies.
+>
+>
+### 4. Tell us about a time you made a mistake.
+What did you learn?
+What would you do differently?
+>
+> My first quarter of my MBA program, I struggled miserably.
+I made the mistake of not asking for help.
+I matriculated in to the MBA program with minimum qualitative analysis skills and little to none business acumen.
+Plus, the curriculum was accelerated so I struggled with keeping up.
+Sadly, my pride would not allow me to admit to others that I was struggling.
+>
+> To overturn my mistake, I did three things.
+First, I reached out to my instructor.
+I inquired about additional resources that would help my grasping the material.
+Second, I built rapport with the teaching assistant: asking questions, attending help sessions, and increasing productivity by doing the homework in advance.
+>
+> I also identified my learning style.
+I am a visual and kinesthetic learner.
+I learn best by displaying concept relationships with a diagram or map, and by practicing, doing, or simulations.
+>
+> Lastly and most importantly, I reached out to others in my cohort.
+I organized help sessions and joined study groups.
+I discovered others in my cohort were having challenges as well.
+Through our shared experience, we bonded and built community.
+>
+> One of the lessons I took from my MBA experience is the importance of communication, transparency, and collaboration.
+It is okay to admit you do not know how to do something.
+It is okay to ask for help.
+The key is to fail fast and to be proactive.
+If I had to redo my first quarter, I would immediately execute the aforementioned.